Thursday, June 30, 2011

 Miss Julia's Kale Chips

 Honey mustard salmon.
 Tofu steaks with maple marinade.
 Whole grain spaghetti with cheesy turkey marinara.
-Sound like offerings at one of Chicago's hip cafes?
-Well, the dishes are all part of the lunch menu at the Academy for Global Citizenship where students can also opt for soy milk.
+Sounds like offerings from one of Chicago's hip cafes.
+Well, the dishes are all part of the lunch menu at the Academy for Global Citizenship where students can opt for soy milk.
 During a recent visit, children from kindergarten to third grade buzzed around me in the school's edible school yard.
-Some watered plants, others pulled weeds and a handful mimicked the dance moves of a teacher.
-Rosie, Daisy and Bluebell shared the green space.
+Some watered plants, others pulled weeds, and a handful mimicked the dance moves of a teacher.
+Rosie, Daisy, and Bluebell shared the green space.
 When the school's executive director Sarah coaxed the hens from their coop, they casually pecked about like contented farm animals.
 Thanks to the trio, the students know where eggs come from.
 They come from chickens.

 "Is that organic?"
 "Did you remember the soy milk?"

 The school recently created a booklet to share its unique recipes.
-It includes dishes like tempeh bean chili and breakfast quinoa with dried cherries, raisins and pecans.
-It also has instructions for the school's kale chips which are included below.
+It includes dishes like tempeh bean chili and breakfast quinoa with dried cherries, raisins, and pecans.
+It also has instructions for the school's delicious kale chips which are included below.

 MISS JULIA'S KALE CHIPS